Chromium deficiency: Diabetes

-Given the evidence for chromium deficiency causing problems with glucose management in the context of intravenous nutrition products formulated without chromium, research interest turned to whether chromium supplementation for people who have type 2 diabetes but are not chromium deficient could benefit.
-Looking at the results from four meta-analyses, one reported a statistically significant decrease in fasting plasma glucose levels (FPG) and a non-significant trend in lower hemoglobin A1C (HbA1C).
+Little strong evidence exists that chromium supplementation benefits people who have type 2 diabetes.
+One meta-analysis reported a statistically significant decrease in fasting plasma glucose levels (FPG) and a non-significant trend in lower hemoglobin A1C (HbA1C).
 A second reported the same, a third reported significant decreases for both measures, while a fourth reported no benefit for either.
 A review published in 2016 listed 53 randomized clinical trials that were included in one or more of six meta-analyses.
 It concluded that whereas there may be modest decreases in FPG and/or HbA1C that achieve statistical significance in some of these meta-analyses, few of the trials achieved decreases large enough to be expected to be relevant to clinical outcome.
 The authors also mentioned that trial design was for chromium as an addition to standard glycemic control medications, and so did not evaluate chromium as a first treatment for type 2 diabetes, or for prevention of progression from pre-diabetes to diabetes.
 The conclusion was that "...there is still little reason to recommend chromium dietary supplements to achieve clinically meaningful improvements in glycemic control."
 The American Diabetes Association publishes a standards of care review every year.
 The 2018 review makes no mention of chromium supplementation as a possible treatment.